 Published by Laila Danielsen CEO Elliptic Laboratories A/S

 About Elliptic Labs

 Elliptic Labs is a global AI software company and the world leader in AI virtual sensors for the smartphone, IoT, and automotive industries.
 Elliptic Labs transforms products using machine learning and/or sensor fusion to combine ultrasound with data from existing device sensors to produce smarter, greener, safer and more intuitive devices.
-This allows us to eliminate the need for infrared, radar, and time of flight hardware sensors, saving OEMs components costs and freeing up design space.
+This allows manufacturers to eliminate the need for infrared, radar and time of flight hardware sensors, saving OEMs components costs and freeing up design space.
 The AI Virtual Smart Sensor Platform™ provides 360-degree precise presence sensing, breathing detection, and touch-free gestures.
 Elliptic Labs is headquartered in Norway and also operates in the USA, China, South Korea, and Japan.
 Its employees throughout the world are motivated by common core values of diligence, innovation, and integrity.
 For more information, visit: www.ellipticlabs.com